komilak/WAGMI/README.md

 - **Test-cases** that cover common corner-case and performance bugs
 - A **framework** for running these tests on your implementation on your machine

+  This repo features my python solutions to textbook problems.

 ## Installation

 Here's how to download the judge: